How Do I Get My Files On The Internet?

 Use this subfolder for storing images like .gif, .jpg, or .png files.
-(In this example, we won't use this subfolder.)
+(In this example, however, we won't need to use this subfolder.)

 Use this subfolder for storing audio files; these are .mp3 audio files.
-(In this example, we won't use this subfolder.)
+(In this example, we won't need to use this subfolder.)

 |Your Login||This is your ULM username or login.
 (This is what you use to access your myULM account.)|